Frequently Asked Questions?

 We host a number of formal sporting programs run by professionals throughout the year which are at no cost to parents.
 These include bicycle skills and safety, ANZ tennis hotshots, basketball and Milo in2cricket.
 Each year we participate in tennis and every child receives a free tennis racquet, cricket bat and ball and for some, the bicycle lessons allowed them to transition off their training wheels.
 For additional variety, the students have had Zumba lessons for a term (minimal cost).
 The school has plenty of sporting equipment which allows students as well to play tennis, basketball, soccer and cricket during lunchtime.
 We are just about to obtain a tennis ball machine that our school students can access at lunch time.

 Our Principal (who is an AustSwim trainer for more than 10 years) has also ensured that all students receive swimming lessons in Term 4.
 This is is normally a Year 2 program in all other schools however we believe that the skill of swimming should be taught from the earliest possible age.

 6. Does the school have many facilities?

 We have an excellent all-weather soccer field, two playgrounds, a half court basketball court and access to two tennis courts and another brand new playground adjacent to the school.
 We have a high computer to student ratio which allows students to participate in online learning each day.
-We are in the process of creating a new library space, and every fortnight the students visit the mobile Port Stephens Council library which stops outside the school, and allows students free access to the entire library catalogue of both Newcastle City and Port Stephens.
+We have just created a new library space, and every fortnight the students visit the mobile Port Stephens Council library which stops outside the school, and allows students free access to the entire library catalogue of both Newcastle City and Port Stephens.